sunsun101/SAD/lab4/helloworld/README.md

-Step 1 - Create a Django project
+Step 1 - Create a Django project and make necessary changes
 ```
 django-admin startproject helloworld
 python3 manage.py startapp basic
 ```

-Step 2 - Create a docker file inside the project helloworld
+Step 2 - Create a docker file inside the project helloworld and add the following

 ```
 FROM python:3.9.7-buster